sdegutis/90s.dev/site/public/guides/views.md

 Shrinks itself to fit around its child, except padding.

-Use this to add a (potentially colored) border around axiomics like buttons or labels.
+Use this to add a border around axiomics like buttons or labels.

+The border can be transparent padding or colored.

 ~~~ts
 class Border extends Margin { /*...*/ }